www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_offers.md

 | page | A cursor for use in pagination.
 Returns the n-th chunk of `per_page` objects.
 | created_before | Return only offers that were created before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | created_after | Return only offers that were created at or after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
-| updated_before | Return only offers that were updated before this timestamp.
+| updated_before | Return only offers that were updated at or before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | updated_after | Return only offers that were updated at or after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
+| resolved_after | Return only offers that were resolved at or after this timestamp.
+Timestamp must be in in [ISO-8601] (#general-considerations) format.
+| resolved_before | Return only offers that were resolved at or before this timestamp.
+Timestamp must be in in [ISO-8601] (#general-considerations) format.
+| status | Return only offers that have a particular status.
+One of: `unresolved`, `accepted`, `rejected`, `deprecated`.

 <br>
 [See noteworthy response attributes.](#the-offer-object)